-The TC Electronics Flashback 2 sounds amazing; offers a ton of functionality; has a small footprint, and is reasonably priced.
+The TC Electronic Flashback 2 sounds amazing, offers a ton of functionality, has a small footprint, and is reasonably priced.
 What's not to like about that?

 MXR M169 Carbon Copy

 When it comes to analog delay, the MXR M169 Carbon Copy (link to check the price on Amazon) is a tough-to-beat poster child.